acityinohio/blockcy-slate/source/includes/_payfwd.md

-# Payment Forwarding
+# Address Forwarding

 One of the well-known benefits of cryptocurrency is the ability to allow users to partake in online commerce without necessarily requiring extensive setup barriers, like registering new accounts.
-In that spirit, our Payment Forwarding API is the easiest way to accept---and consolidate---payments securely without forcing your users to create accounts and jump through unnecessary loops.
+In that spirit, our Address Forwarding API is the easiest way to accept---and consolidate---payments securely without forcing your users to create accounts and jump through unnecessary loops.
 It's also a generic way to automatically transfer value from one address to another.
 While there are many possible use cases, the two we hear most about are:

 - A way to generate payment-specific addresses for which funds will automatically transfer to a main merchant address.
 Great for automatic merchandise (whether physical or virtual) processing.
 - A method to easily fund a multisignature address from any wallet by providing a classic address that will automatically transfer to the multisignature/*pay-to-script-hash* address.

-We do not take a fee on payment forwarding, other than the required 10,000 satoshi miner fee; payments are free.
+We do not take a fee on address forwarding, other than the required miner fee which depends on network conditions; forwards are free.
 However, as part of your own services, you can include a fee (either fixed or a percentage) that will also be automatically transfered to your own address in the same transaction.
 Fee-based business models are thus easily achieved, and moreover, easily auditable via the blockchain.

 <aside class="notice">
-Payment forwarding is only available for paid plans with an active token, you can't create a payment forwarding request without one.
+Payment forwarding is only available for paid plans with an active token, you can't create a address forwarding request without one.
 You can <a href="http://accounts.blockcypher.com">register for a token and pay for a plan here.</a>
 </aside>

 <aside class="notice">